0xEigenLabs/eigen-estark-gevulot/README.md

 ```

 > [!WARNING]
-> The above is for  Ubuntu, other system please refer to https://docs.ops.city/ops/getting_started.
+> The above installation is for  Ubuntu, other system please refer to https://docs.ops.city/ops/getting_started.

 4. Install the http  file server